anandbabus01/data-producer/README.md

 java -cp com.producer-1.0-SNAPSHOT-jar-with-dependencies.jar Driver < unzipped yelp dataset directory path >

+Note:
-- after one hour, we will be able to run Spark Streaming Consumer
+Producer is not parallel processing, it linear process, once one file pushed , it will go next file and push to kafka brokers after one hour, we will be able to run Spark Streaming Consumer